 Things start getting complex when you’re talking about routes that have climbs and descents, because gravel bikes are much lighter than MTB, meaning they will outclimb them, especially if the dirt gets steep.
 And it gets even more complex when you’re talking about routes with a mixture of surfaces!

 One such route is Kappa Quest.
 This route is essentially a dirt KOM climb, a dirt descent, then a mixed dirt/pavement connector road from the bottom of the KOM descent to the start of the climb.

-We ran some Kappa Quest test laps at 300W steady with a 75kg rider using three different bikes.
+We ran some Kappa Quest test laps at 300W steady with a 75kg rider using five different bike setups.
 Here are the results: